Bascom Lamar Lunsford: The Mountain Dance and Folk Festival

 In 1927 the Asheville Chamber of Commerce organized a 'Rhododendron Festival' to encourage tourism.
 The Chamber asked Lunsford to invite local musicians and dancers.
 1928 was the first year of the Mountain Dance and Folk Festival, often claimed as the first event to be described as a "Folk Festival".
 After a few years the rhododendron element disappeared but the festival continues to this day.
 He was the organiser and performed there every year until he suffered a stroke in 1965.

 Lunsford cofounded the Bascom Lamar Lunsford "Minstrel of Appalachia" Festival, taking place at Lunsford's birthplace at Mars Hill University in Mars Hill, North Carolina, just 20 minutes north of Asheville.

 Politics and fame

 Bascom was involved in the politics of the Democratic Party.
 He managed the campaign for Congressman Zebulon Weaver for North Carolina.
 From 1931 to 1934 he was a reading clerk of the North Carolina House of Representatives.
 Charles Seeger employed him in the mid-30s to promote singers in "Skyline Farms", as part of the "New Deal".
 Lunsford was invited to the White House by President Roosevelt in 1939, when he performed his music for King George VI.

 Personal

-Lunsford married Nellie Sarah Triplett (1881-1960).
+Lunsford married Nellie Sarah Triplett (June 22, 1881 – May 4, 1960).
 They had six daughters (Sarah, Ellen, Lynn, Nellie, Merton & Josefa) and one son (Blackwell).
-After Nellie's death Lunsford married Freda English nee Metcalf (1913-1974).
+After Nellie's death Lunsford married Freda English née Metcalf (1913–1974).
 Bascom Lunsford died on 4 September 1973.
 Fifteen months after Bascom's death, Freda took her own life.